microhh/readthedocs/source/Tutorials/idealized_cases.rst

 .. admonition:: Example
     :class: tip

-    The figure below shows the water paths like in the example for the microphysics with :code:`swmicro=nsw6`.
+    The figure below shows time series of water paths of hydrometeors.
     The individual lines are repetitions of the same simulation with rndseed = 1, 2, and 3, respectively.

 .. figure:: figures/fields.png
     :width: 400

+|

 .. note::
     In most cases, the random perturbations are applied in the model simulation, controlled by the settings in :ref:`Fields ``[fields]```.